akanix42/meteor-vue-typescript/README.md

-# Integrate typescript with vue single-file components for Meteor
+# Integrate TypeScript with vue single-file components for Meteor

-This meteor package adds [type-script](https://www.typescriptlang.org/) support in your single-file `.vue` components.
+This meteor package adds [TypeScript](https://www.typescriptlang.org/) support in your single-file `.vue` components.
 [TypeScript class component's](https://vuejs.org/v2/guide/typescript.html) are not currently supported.

+## Prerequisites
+This package is an add-on for [akryum:meteor-vue-component](akryum/meteor-vue-component).
+You must first have that package installed.

 ## Installation